Join Our Team Today!

 The City of Idaho Springs encompasses the comfort and closeness of a small town while serving as the gateway for numerous ski resorts and winter activity enthusiasts, white water rafter outfitters, long distance cyclists and other outdoor adventure activities.
 The town is nestled in a pass that include Interstate 70 and Clear Creek.
 There are limited housing opportunities at the present time and many officers commute from surrounding communities.
 The sale of marijuana is legal in the city and four dispensaries are within the city limits.
 The town includes an elementary school, numerous historic structures, and a thriving business community.

 Interested parties are invited to visit the department and arrange to ride-along with an officer.
-Ride-alongs may be requested through Corporal Ryan Frost 303-567-4291 ext.1601.
+Ride-alongs may be requested through Sergeant Frost 303-567-4291 ext.1601.

 Updated 01/05/22, nb